 Understanding SAR Videos Can Be Pretty Complicated

 The main difference between optical and SAR videos is due to the SAR aperture synthesis process.
 Unlike an optical image that collects all the light from a scene at the same time, a SAR satellite constructs its aperture using digital signals processing to combine pulses taken at slightly different times.
-The complicating factor relates to the assumption of Doppler spectrum of a static target used for the compression in along-track dimension.
+The complicating factor relates to how SAR image formation works.
+The SAR processor uses time and relative motion, or Doppler, to make the 2D image.
+This process assumes that all scene content is stationary over the coherent dwell.
 Usually, this does not make a difference as most things on the ground are stationary over the synthetic-aperture time period.
 Things that are moving, however, cause this assumption to break down.
 Moving targets do not appear where you might expect compared to static background.
+Moreover, their motion often causes them to appear defocused.
 But surprisingly, this effect can provide useful information about objects in the image.

 The most obvious effect of objects moving in a SAR image is that their motion can apply an additional Doppler frequency shift.
+Every point in the image cross-range position has a slightly different Doppler frequency assigned with it.
+This is how the SAR processor knows where to place pixels in the cross-range.
+A moving target introduces extra Doppler that adds to what is normally expected at its true location.
 This confuses the SAR image formation processor (IFP) into thinking that their location is either further ahead or behind their true location.
+A target moving towards the SAR will be displaced in the direction the SAR is flying.
 This can be seen in the following animation showing a SAR video of a ship moving through the water.

 A moving vessel displaced from its wake.

 In this example, we can see the wake of the vessel and therefore know where its true location is.
-The vessel is moving towards the ICEYE satellite during its pass over the image area.
+The vessel is moving towards the ICEYE satellite, which is flying from right to left, during its pass over the image area.
 This means that the pulses are returned to the sensor slightly more frequently than they would for a stationary object, and so the SAR processor tries to place them ahead of their true location (where the target is moving towards the sensor rather than behind the satellite where things are moving away).

 To analyze this a bit more let us look at four frames taken at the beginning, near the middle and at the end of the synthetic aperture.